Student Senate faces transparency concerns after disqualifying Tulsi Lohani from presidential race - SMU Daily Campus

 The caveat?
 The Beta Theta Pi member asked for $10 in exchange for sending the message.

-“I told my friend to not send him the money and that it was stupid,” Lohani said.
+“I told my friend to not send him the money,” Lohani said.

+“I feel that this isn’t a question of my friend’s integrity.
+Senate did not reach out to her or the Beta that paid so they didn’t even get the chance to speak,” Lohani clarified.

 Lohani’s friend did pay the fraternity member via Venmo.